 Last minute long weekend break ideas

-If you forgot to make plans for the upcoming long weekend and have zero time to plan anything, then pack your SOJOURNE LUGGAGE and head to one of these top spots, just a short drive away from your city.
+If you forgot to make plans for the upcoming Australia Day long weekend (yay!) and have zero time to plan anything, pack your luggage (preferably JOURNEY) and head to one of these top spots, just a short drive away from your city.